-The concrete business can be a rewarding industry, but it takes a lot of hard work and you may be thinking that it is time to retire.
+The concrete business can be a rewarding industry, but it takes a lot of hard work, and you may be thinking that it is time to retire.
 You may be wondering how to sell your Concrete Business for a good price and to the right buyer.
 You have employees and customers to look out for.
-If you’ve managed to build a successful concrete business, when it’s time to sell, you want to get the best possible price for all the work you’ve done to get the business where it is.
+If you’ve managed to build a successful concrete business, when it’s time to sell, you want to get the best possible price for all the work you’ve done to get the company where it is.

 Step One: Hire a Business Broker that has experience selling Concrete Businesses

-Synergy Business Brokers has been selling businesses in construction and concrete for many years and we have built up a database of 22,000 potential buyers.
-Part of our job is figuring out which potential buyers are qualified and interested in buying your Concrete Business.
+Synergy Business Brokers has been selling businesses in construction and concrete for many years, and we have built up a database of 22,000 potential buyers.
+Part of our job is figuring out which prospective buyers are qualified and interested in buying your Concrete Business.
 Before we do that though we'll need to speak with you and get an understanding of your business, the unique qualities and challenges that you face as well as the advantages that your company provides.
 For example, do you do mostly underground foundation work, or do you focus more on paving and aboveground work?
 In addition to that, we'll review your last three years of tax returns and a current year to date financial statement (if you have one, otherwise an idea of where you are in revenue and expenses compared to the previous year.)
 We focus on sell Construction and Concrete Companies that have annual revenues of $600,000 to $30 Million.